Get the latest Gartner® insights on API Protection

 Better discovery – with smart aggregation of APIs vs. a long list of duplicated endpoints

-Better runtime protection
+Better threat protection

 Salt – Securing your innovation